Senators put Boston on the brink in tight-checking win

 For the past couple of days, Guy Boucher steadfastly would not allow himself the luxury of looking ahead, wondering what it would feel like carting a 3-1 series lead against the Boston Bruins back home.

-Bad karma and all that reasoned the ultracautious Ottawa Senators coach.
+Bad karma and all that, reasoned the ultracautious Ottawa Senators coach.

 Boucher no longer has to wonder as his Senators delivered their best overall performance of the postseason so far to earn a tight-checking 1-0 victory at TD Garden on Wednesday night to bring the Bruins to the brink of extinction from the Stanley Cup playoffs.

-And it was Bobby Ryan who continued his postseason renaissance for the Senators potting the winner at the 5-minute, 49-second mark of the third period that would ultimately crush the spirit of the Bruins.
+And it was Bobby Ryan who continued his postseason renaissance for the Senators, potting the winner at the 5-minute, 49-second mark of the third period that would ultimately crush the spirit of the Bruins.

 After Erik Karlsson sent a slap-pass toward the Boston net, Ryan had two whacks at the puck stationed just outside the crease before he was able to shovel it in behind Bruins goaltender Tuukka Rask for the game’s first and only goal.

 For Ryan, who toiled through a dreadful, injury plagued regular season, it was his third goal of the postseason.
-And for Karlsson, the superb Ottawa defenceman, he has now assisted on five of the 10 postseason goals the Senators have tallied in the series.
+And for Karlsson, the superb Ottawa defenceman, he has now assisted on five of the 10 postseason goals the Senators have tallied in the series, series and his most recent helper was a thing of beauty.

+It was sort of a fake shot that manoeuvered Rask just enough out of position to provide the opening for Ryan to slip the puck home.

+“Yeah, I almost gave up on it too and just kind of went to the net,” Ryan said.
+“I waited just long enough to see it come in.
+The poise, especially under pressure – he [Karlsson] was skating backwards with guys coming at him.

 Craig Anderson earned the shutout in the Ottawa net where he was not tested all that often but came up big when called on.